DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the difference between a Service and a Resource?

-Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
+Provide a link and a screen shot of a Dashboard with both APM and Infrastructure Metrics.

 Please include your fully instrumented app in your submission, as well.